junxit/us-congress-bills-111/metadata.md

 - 2009-09-22 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-77.
 - 2009-09-22 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-77.
 - 2009-09-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 164.
+- 2009-11-05 — Amendment SA 2736 agreed to in Senate by Unanimous Consent.
+- 2009-11-05 — Amendment SA 2736 proposed by Senator Casey for Senator Akaka. (consideration: CR S11234-11235; text: CR S11234-11235) In the nature of a substitute.
+- 2009-11-05 — Measure laid before Senate by unanimous consent. (consideration: CR S11233-11235; text of measure as reporte in Senate: CR S11233-11234)
+- 2009-11-05 — Passed Senate with an amendment by Unanimous Consent.
+- 2009-11-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2009-11-05 — Senate amendment agreed to: Amendment SA 2736 agreed to in Senate by Unanimous Consent.
+- 2009-11-05 — Senate amendment proposed (on the floor): Amendment SA 2736 proposed by Senator Casey for Senator Akaka.(consideration: CR S11234-11235; text: CR S11234-11235)
+- 2009-11-05 — Senate amendment submitted
+- 2009-11-05 — The committee reported substitute was withdrawn by Unanimous Consent. (consideration: CR S11234)